 Corey Atkins is a Utah/Idaho born-and-raised, New York City-based, director who has worked with Lincoln Center Theatre/ Institute, Noor Theatre/NYTW, The Acting Company, Long Wharf Theatre, Cleveland Play House, Oregon Shakespeare Festival, Hangar Theatre, and Portland Stage Company, among many others.
 (For a more comprehensive list of credits see resume above.)

-From 2011-2016 Corey was a member of the Artistic Staff of the 2015 Tony Award-winning Cleveland Play House.
-Highlights of his time in Cleveland include helping to redefine the company's relationship with its audiences through a unique suite of free community programs called InsideCPH.
-As Associate Producer, he also created, directed and produced multiple special events and productions during the company's 2015-16 Centennial Season.
+Corey recently completed two seasons as Artistic Associate with Obie Award-winning The Playwrights Realm.
+From 2011-2016 Corey was Associate Producer for the 2015 Tony Award-winning Cleveland Play House.
+Highlights of his time at CPH include helping to redefine the company's relationship with its audiences ad community through a unique suite of free community programs called InsideCPH.
+He also created, directed and produced multiple special events and productions during the company's 2015-16 Centennial Season.